-- All 100 winning poets (top 15 and 85 commended) will be notified in early September 2020 and invited to an award ceremony in October 2020.
+- All 100 winning poets (top 15 and 85 commended) will be notified in late September 2020 and invited to an award ceremony in October 2020.
 All winners will be required to provide a biography, photograph, permission form and proof of date of birth.

 - Due to the sheer volume of entries, only successful entrants will be notified.
 Details of the full winners list will be announced publicly on our website in October 2020.

 - The copyright of each poem remains with the author.
 However, authors of the winning poems, by entering the competition, grant The Poetry Society the right to publish and/or broadcast their poem, and to do this before anyone else.
 If you allow your winning poem to be published after the winners’ announcement in October 2020, you agree to acknowledge The Poetry Society by using the words “First published by The Poetry Society for the Foyle Young Poets of the Year Award 2020″ and include a hyperlink to www.foyleyoungpoets.org.

 - Authors of the winning poems will grant The Poetry Society irrevocable, non-exclusive licence to republish the work in perpetuity, including (but not limited to): publishing the work online, including The Poetry Society website.
 The Poetry Society will notify the writer if a third party requests permission to use their work in any way; production of reprints; publication (in print or online) of the work as part of an anthology or as an educational resource.